 Gray or black roofs present many exciting exterior design ideas that can give your home clean, updated curb appeal.
 We’ve covered how to match some of the most popular siding colors with a brown roof in a few modern design examples.
 Now, let’s take a look at some color sets designed specifically to go with gray or black roofs.

-If you have chosen a black or gray roof for your home, the gray may be dark, medium or light gray.
-Gray can have undertones of blue, green or violet.
-You’ll also find that some grays are slightly browned, like weathered wood.
+If you have chosen—or inherited—a black or gray roof for your home, the gray may be dark, medium or light gray.
+Gray can have undertones of blue, green, or violet.
+You’ll also find that some gray roofs are slightly browned, like weathered wood.